Period matrices and homological quasi-trees on discrete Riemann surfaces: Background

 \begin{proof} The surface can be built by attaching the unique face as a $2$-cell to the loops in $R$, which form the $1$-skeleton.
 Since each edge in $R$ appears twice in the boundary of the face with opposite orientations, the boundary map $\partial_2$ is the zero map with trivial image.
-Hence, the first homology group $H_1=\ker\partial_1/{\rm im\!\ } \partial_2$ is freely generated by $R$, so $H_1(S;\mathbb{Z}) \cong \mathbb{Z}^{2g}$ with basis given by the loops in $R$.
+Hence, the first homology group $H_1=\ker\partial_1/{\rm im\!\ } \partial_2$ is freely generated by $R$; so $H_1(S;\mathbb{Z}) \cong \mathbb{Z}^{2g}$ with basis given by the loops in $R$.

-The dual statement follows from the fact that, by construction, each dual edge $e^\star \in \overset{\star}{R}$ intersects exactly one primal edge $e \in R$ transversely.
-This implies that the loops in $\overset{\star}{R}$ form the dual basis under the intersection pairing (upon choosing a compatible orientation). \end{proof}
+The dual statement follows from the fact that, by construction, each dual edge $e^\star \in {R^\star}$ intersects exactly one primal edge $e \in R$ transversely. \end{proof}

-For every edge $e\in R$, there is a unique cycle $C(T_0,e)$ (known as {\em fundamental cycle}) contained in $T_0\cup\{e\}$, which represents a homology class in $H_1(G;\mathbb{Z})$ and thus in $H_1(S;\mathbb{Z})$.
-There is an obvious bijection between these fundamental cycles (and the homology classes thereof) and the loops of $G/T_0\!\setminus\!C_0$ in the above lemma.
-Dually, we can identify the fundamental cycles of $\overset{\star}{R}$ with respect to $\overset{\star}{C_0}$ in $G^\star$ as {\em cohomology} classes that form the dual basis of the former, upon choosing appropriate orientations.
+In case one wants to work with the original embedded graph $G$ instead of $G/T_0\!\setminus\!C_0$, for every edge $e\in R$, there is a unique cycle, known as the {\em fundamental cycle}, contained in $T_0\cup\{e\}$.
+Upon fixing an arbitrary orientation of the cycle (which we assume to be the case in all our discussions of fundamental cycles in this article), it represents a homology class in $H_1(G;\mathbb{Z})$ and thus in $H_1(S;\mathbb{Z})$ via pushforward.
+There is an obvious bijection between these fundamental cycles (and the homology classes thereof) and the oriented loops of $G/T_0\!\setminus\!C_0$ in Lemma~\ref{lem:TLC_homology}.